-Alterations and first & second storey additions to original shop building with three roof terraces.
+Designed by Angela Rheinlaender and David Haseler, this project comprises alterations, first & second storey additions and three roof terraces to an original shop building.
 The project combines off-form concrete construction with cementitious cladding facade, grating screens and standing metal seam roof.
 The interior spaces are stacked around a high central void space with glazed roof, alternating with curved plasterboard ceilings.
 Spaces are characterised by off-form concrete ceilings and columns and wall portions, plywood walls and joinery and metal stairs against a white backdrop.
 Construction has just been completed July 2018.

 Project Team: Angela Rheinlaender and David Haseler Builder: Durant BDM (http://durantbdm.com.au) Structural Engineer: TTW (http://www.ttw.com.au) Illumination: Petra Kleegraefe (www.lightingdesigner.com.au) with buero2 and Radford & Major Electrical (www.radfordandmajor.com) Civil Engineer: Novati Consulting Engineers (http://ncengineers.com.au) Acoustic Modelling: Noise and Sound Services (http://www.noiseandsound.com.au) Energy Consultant: Martin Pinson, Integreco